-One strategy that can be effective is for the adviser to decide on set of related problems but leave some latitude for the student to choose a specific problem from that list or offer a "twist" on one of the proposed problems.
+One strategy that can be effective is for the advisor to decide on set of related problems but leave some latitude for the student to choose a specific problem from that list or offer a variant on one of the proposed problems.

-Another related strategy is to select some initial papers for the students to read and encourage them to find related papers and then propose candidate research problems based on those papers.
+Another strategy that can work well with relatively senior students is to select some initial papers for the students to read, encourage them to find and read related papers, and then ask them to propose candidate research problems based on those papers.
 Sometimes students come up with wonderful ideas.
 In other cases, the ideas may not be appropriate for a short-term undergraduate research project.

-In some cases it can also be useful for the student to have more than one problem to think about.
-For example, in theoretical research it's possible that any single idea will simply not go anywhere and will become frustrating.
-Having a second related problem can mitigate frustration and allow the student to go back and forth on these problems until one of them hopefully emerges as the more promising one.
+In some cases, particularly when the research is open-ended, it can also be useful for the student to have more than one problem to think about.
+For example, in theoretical research it is possible that any single idea will simply not go anywhere.
+Having a second related problem can mitigate frustration and allow the student to go back and forth on these problems until one of them – hopefully – emerges as being promising and fruitful.

 Groups can also be used to maintain continuity.
 For example, a group that has several sophomores, juniors, and seniors allows for students to participate in the project for several years and for more senior students to help mentor the newer ones.

-Whether students are working individually or in groups, it’s important to meet with them frequently.
+Whether students are working individually or in groups, it is important to meet with them frequently.
 In a summer research project where students are working exclusively on research, meeting with the students once per day is appropriate.
-During the academic year, meeting once per week is generally sufficient.
-While graduate students can help with the mentoring, it’s critical that the faculty member be involved as well.
+During the academic year, meeting once per week is often sufficient.
+While graduate students can help with the mentoring, it is critical that the faculty member is involved as well.

-It’s important to make the expectations clear from the beginning.
-For most research projects, it’s not possible to define the actual outcomes, but the amount of time that students work and the structure of the “deliverables” can be stipulated.
+It is important to make the expectations clear from the beginning.
+For many research projects, it is not possible to exactly define the actual outcomes, but the amount of time that students work and the structure of the deliverables can be stipulated.

 Beyond the Research: Co-curricular activities that make research experiences more meaningful